jhoelzel/jhoelzel.github.io/about.md

 My preferred cloud platforms are Azure and AWS, but I have also worked on other platforms, including bare-metal and everything in between.
 I enjoy tackling complex problems and have experience with multi-cloud deployments.

 I am currently offering my services as a freelancer and would be happy to discuss potential opportunities involving Kubernetes.
 If you're looking for someone with seniority and experience in the field, please feel free to reach out.
-I have extensive experience with Amazon AWS, Microsoft Azure, and bare-metal Kubernetes, and I am confident in my abilities.
+I have extensive experience with Amazon AWS, Microsoft Azure, Hetzner-cloud, DigitalOcean, Contabo and bare-metal Kubernetes, and I am confident in my abilities and can back them up with experience.

 All of this makes me an ideal candidate if you are seeking a senior-level professional who is flexible, collaborative, and hands-on.
 If you would like to see what I have been up to, please check the projects section on LinkedIn.

 ## Tailored secure Kubernetes Solutions with Office 365 Integration
 I specialize in crafting custom Kubernetes environments like RKE2, k3s, rke2 and (many) more seamlessly integrated with Office 365 for optimal performance and collaboration.
 By leveraging Azure AD, I provide centralized identity management that simplifies security and access control.
 My focus extends to ensuring financial compliance with regulations such as GDPR, SOC2, and FINRA, using Microsoft’s built-in tools for encryption, audit, and data protection.
 The result?
 Scalable, secure infrastructures that balance technical agility with compliance, tailored to your business needs.

 I also specialize in architecting multi-cloud environments across multiple Hosters like AWS, Hetzner, Contabo, Ionos, DigitalOcean and more.
 By distributing production systems across multiple cloud providers—not just availability zones—security, failover, and uptime are dramatically increased.
 Through an access proxy, your team experiences a seamless interface, making multi-cluster management effortless and transparent.
 Access proxies eliminate the need for direct access to host systems, further enhancing security by controlling and monitoring connections centrally.
-This abstraction layer not only simplifies multi-cloud management but also generates comprehensive audit logs, offering insights into every interaction with your infrastructure.
-These logs are invaluable for compliance, providing a level of detailed auditability that’s often missed in traditional setups.
+This abstraction layer not only simplifies multi-cloud management but also generates comprehensive audit logs, offering insights into **every** interaction with your infrastructure.
+They are invaluable for compliance, providing a level of detailed auditability that’s often missed in traditional setups.
 By implementing access proxies, you maintain robust security and meet compliance requirements effortlessly, ensuring transparency and accountability across all systems.

 ## kubernetes experience

 **Kubernetes cluster types**:
-- AKS, Bare-metal, Edge server, EKS, Hetzner-cloud, DigitalOcean multi AZ, Single-Node
+- AKS, Bare-metal, Edge server, EKS, Hetzner-cloud, DigitalOcean, Contabo, multi AZ, Single-Node

 **Distributions**:
 - Cloud Kubernetes (AKS EKS), Harvester, **RKE2**, K3S, Rancher desktop, Rancher RKE, Vanilla Kubernetes